m0wo/HTTPRequest/README.md

 ## Example

 `StravaAPI` is an example project which hits the Strava API using `HTTPRequest`.
-As this API is authenticated, the only setup required is to provide a `TokenRefresh.json` file with the properties needed to fetch an authentication token.
+As this API is authenticated, the setup requires providing a `TokenRefresh.json` file with the properties needed to fetch an authentication token.
 You can find these details by:
 - Logging in to Strava
 - Go to "Settings"